homepage

 Section Editor: Miftahul Ilmi Fadhilaturrahman

-The Editorial Board of Senarai: Journal of Islamic Heritage and Civilization proudly presents Volume 2, Number 2 (2026) under the theme Reconfiguring Islamic Civilization through Contemporary Quranic Studies.
-This issue comprises eight peer-reviewed articles by nineteen scholars from Indonesia, Iraq, and Azerbaijan.
-The contributions engage key debates in Quranic interpretation, Islamic legal philosophy, gender and social ethics, architecture, and intercivilizational history.
-Advancing neo-contemporary perspectives, the articles revisit disability and gender-just readings of scripture, classical exegesis of Surah An-Nisa (4:3), hifz al-‘irdh and fiqh muamalah, debates on domestic labor, the Ottoman intellectual legacy in Europe, and the semiotics of resilience in vernacular architecture.
-Together, these studies portray Islam as a dynamic civilizational force within the longue durée of Islamic civilization, reaffirming the journal’s commitment to rigorous and globally engaged scholarship.
+The Editorial Board of Senarai: Journal of Islamic Heritage and Civilization presents Volume 2, Number 2 (2026) themed Reconfiguring Islamic Civilization through Contemporary Quranic Studies.
+This issue features eight peer-reviewed articles by nineteen scholars from Indonesia, Iraq, and Azerbaijan.
+The articles address key themes in Qur’anic interpretation, Islamic legal thought, gender ethics, architecture, and intercivilizational history, offering neo-contemporary perspectives on scripture, law, social debates, Ottoman intellectual heritage, and vernacular resilience.
+Together, they reaffirm Islam as a dynamic civilizational force and the journal’s commitment to rigorous, globally engaged scholarship.

 Articles